 Example 1: A 3-credit undergraduate course requires students to physically attend class once a week for 1-hour.
 All the rest of the training is conducted online.
-You would certify this class as in-residence.
+This would be certified as an in person class.

 Example 2: A 3-credit undergraduate course requires students to meet in class for the 1st day of term and attend all mid-terms and finals in person.
 All the rest of the training is conducted online.
-You would certify this class as in-residence.
+This is an in person class.

-Example 4: A 3-credit undergraduate course allows students to voluntarily attend a course in- residence 1-hour a week, though the student has the option to take that hour online.
-You could certify this class as in-residence, if you have supporting evidence that the student attended at least 1 of the in-classroom sections.
-If you do not have this supporting information, you cannot certify this course as in-residence and must report it as distance.
+Example 4: A 3-credit undergraduate course allows students to voluntarily attend a course in person 1-hour a week, though the student has the option to take that hour online.
+This class can be certified as in person, if you have supporting evidence that the student attended at least 1 of the in-classroom sections.

 Please work with your advisor to see how this is calculated.